 Education and training of Co-operative members, committee members, officers and employees –

 Education and Training fund of Rs.10 per member per month to be collected as against Rs.3 per member per annum.

-Sinking fund can be utilised by the society and no permission of the Registrar is needed.
-General body permission however, is must.
+Sinking fund can be utilized by the society and no permission of the Registrar is needed.
+General body permission, however, is a must.